Lexdysic/MetaRaytrace/readme.md

 ### Renderer

-The `Renderer` type takes two arguments, the `Width` and `Height of the rendered scene in pixels.
-The job opf the Renderer is to start the recursive type generation with the `Loop` type.
+The `Renderer` type takes two arguments, the `Width` and `Height` of the rendered scene in pixels.
+The job of the Renderer is to start the recursive type generation with the `Loop` type.

 ### Loop